This update provides an overview of the Small-scale Renewable Energy Scheme (SRES) inspections program for solar batteries installed from 1 July 2025.

 Inspection results

-As of 17 December 2025, we have conducted 513 solar battery inspections on installations that have received STCs.
-Of these inspections, 122 have been finalised.
+As of 8 June 2026, we have conducted 2,642 solar battery inspections on installations that have received STCs.
+A breakdown of the inspections across the states and territories is as follows:

 Inspections program checklist items